Sagarl17/Construction_progress_outdoor/README.md

 python main.py oct4 04-10-2019 01-10-2019

 For the above code, the progress output will generated in data/external as "oct4.json".The report will be genearted in reports as "oct4.txt".

-The progress output will be generated in the external folder with the name of the folder in the external folder.
-A report with the same name will be generated in the reports folder